thinkshout/thinkshout/blog/_posts/2018-05-07-Landscape-Analysis.md

 - Where there is issue area or mission overlap
 - Whether to set a narrow set of parameters within a broad context, or a broad set of parameters within a narrow context

 For AnitaB.org, we set a narrow set of parameters within a broad context.
-We chose to seek out organizations who were meeting their own goals well — that were by and large not the same goals as our client’s — but who did so using similar strategies to AnitaB.org: facilitating connections between people who may otherwise not meet, and providing opportunities for mentorship, professional development, and career advancement.
+We chose to seek out organizations who were meeting their own goals well — these were by and large not the same goals as our client’s — but who did so using similar strategies to AnitaB.org: facilitating connections between people who may otherwise not meet, and providing opportunities for mentorship, professional development, and career advancement.

 ![Women in Tech](/assets/images/blog/WOC_tech_chat.jpg)
 {:.center}